jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 Only one.

 !!! note
-    While the value of `MOI.get(optimizer, MOI.ResultCount())` is often one, it is important to check its value in order to write a robust code.
-For instance, when the problem is unbounded, the solver might return two
-    results: one feasible primal solution `x` showing that the primal is feasible and one infeasibility ray `r` showing that the dual in infeasible.
+    While the value of `MOI.get(optimizer, MOI.ResultCount())` is often one, robust code should check its value.
+For instance, when the problem is unbounded, the solver might return two results: one feasible primal solution `x` showing that the primal is feasible and one infeasibility ray `r` showing that the dual in infeasible.
 The unbounded ray is given by `x + λ * r` with `λ ≥ 0`.
 Note that each result is insufficient alone to certify unboundedness.

 As the termination status is `MOI.OPTIMAL` and there is only one result, this result should be a feasible solution.
 Let's check to confirm: